Shog9/flagfilter/README.md

 <a id="active-flags"></a>
 ## Inline flagging - Active flags

 Inline flagging allows moderators to see the flags directly in context of the post or comment that was flagged.
+It's no longer necessary to find where on the page the flag is; it's directly below the post or comment.

 <a id="post-active"></a>
 ### Post flags